 3. Conclusion and proposals

-This proposed BIAS won’t bring new decentralized identifiers or new blockchain systems, and also won’t specify new authentication technologies, but will provide one type of decentralized identification and authentication services which utilizing the technologies of identity, blockchain and authentication for IoT devices.
-In addition, this proposed BIAS is decentralized and platform-independent, which won’t be limited in any special decentralized platform, and not be limited in any special identity and authentication solutions.
+This proposed BIS won’t bring new decentralized identifiers or new blockchain systems, and also won’t specify new authentication technologies, but will provide one type of decentralized identification and authentication services which utilizing the technologies of identity, blockchain and authentication for IoT devices.
+In addition, this proposed BIS is decentralized and platform-independent, which won’t be limited in any special decentralized platform, and not be limited in any special identity and authentication solutions.

 Proposal 1 - Based on the reasons foresaid in the discussion part, it is proposed that Q3/20 starts a new work item on “Service framework of blockchain-based verifiable identification and authentication for IoT devices” with the followed scope, but not limited to: